pydio/pydio-doc-howto/upgrade_vmappliance_11_to_pydio_6_2_2.md

 Virtual Appliance 1.1.0 is built base on Debian 7.4 (Wheezy) 32 bits.
-There are several step to upgrade Pydio to latest version in using official repo
+There are several step to upgrade Pydio to latest version in using official repo.

 ## Step 1: Preparation before upgrade
 1.1.
 Add repo source.